Direct Party and Representative Voting (DPR)

 PR

-STV – voting power in Parliament is approx proportional to overall votes
+STV – seats in Parliament are approx proportional to overall votes

-DPR Voting – voting power in Parliament is proportional to overall votes
+DPR Voting – Party voting strength in Parliament is proportional to votes cast in the election (but small parties may fail to achieve the threshold)

 Constituencies